chrisfryer78/node_clock/README.md

 # node_clock

-JavaScript clock app for Raspberry Pi
+JavaScript clock app for Raspberry Pi.
+When to Pi boots it spins up a very simple nodejs / express webserver then boots up Chromium in kiosk mode and connects to it displaying time and date.
+An extremely simple program and probably a waste of a good Pi.

 Installation